 We have one maths lesson in the mornings and one additional 'Maths on Track' session later in the day.
 This is a 20 minute session which focuses on deliberate practice, consolidation, pre-teaching and/or immediate intervention.

 We use small steps to teach our lessons so that pupils will:

-To support our maths lessons, we also use Mathletics (for homework and additional resources in class), Times Table Rock Stars (to develop multiplication fluency and related division facts) and maths bands in KS1 and maths badges in KS2 (to develop fluency of number facts).
+To support our maths lessons, we also use Maths Shed (for homework and additional resources in class), Times Table Rock Stars (to develop multiplication fluency and related division facts) and Numbots in KS1 (to develop addition and subtraction number facts).

 Key Learning and Vocabulary

 Click the links below to access our knowledge organisers.
 They capture the key learning for the term and list the specific language that we will be using in each year group.
 In our maths lessons, we explain how we know something is correct and reason by using mathematical vocabulary.

 Term 1 Term 2 Term 3 Term 4 Term 5 Term 6

 Maths methods and strategies taught in school may be different from those that parents may have learnt when they were at school.
 This can cause confusion when parents are trying to support their child at home.